What are the benefits of software asset management? How can SAM help to reduce costs?

-In our second blog on the benefits of SAM we will be looking at how it can help to reduce costs across the organization.
+In our second blog on the benefits of software asset management (SAM) we will be looking at how it can help to reduce costs across the organization.
 The first article on managing risks can be found here.

 License spend though is not the only area where SAM can help reduce costs.
-The necessary disciplines of SAM will also help reduce hardware costs as well as it will enable the identification of unused hardware and servers that can be consolidated.
+The necessary disciplines of SAM will also help reduce hardware costs as well as enabling the identification of unused hardware and servers that can be consolidated.

 The detailed and rich information that SAM delivers puts organizations in a stronger position to negotiate a better agreement with their software vendor(s) come renewal time.
-By being able to show that you are compliant it essentially weakens the software vendor’s hand and prevents them from being able to strong-arm you into unfavourable and costly agreements that specifically favour them.
+By being able to show that you are compliant it essentially weakens the software vendor’s hand and prevents them from being able to strong-arm you into unfavourable and costly agreements, which only specifically favour them.

 Also, by unifying your software buying across the organization, the increased volumes you can offer the software vendor will enable you to get a better deal than if you had several people/departments across your organization negotiating independently.

 The final area that SAM helps with cost reduction is infrastructure.
 A well-designed infrastructure (a necessary by product of a good SAM program) will help reduce costs both in terms of forward planning and also in problem resolution on a day-to-day basis.

 So, investing in a good SAM program can deliver significant savings in a number of areas, some of which may not be apparent at the outset of the project.

 Are you ready to use SAM to reduce costs?

 If you would like to find out more about how SAM can help you both cut costs and manage risks, please get in touch.